Uric Acid: Immune Signal or Gout Trigger?

 1. Diet: What to Eat & Avoid

-Cherries: Shown to lower uric acid levels naturally.
+Cherries: Naturally lower uric acid levels.

-Vitamin C-rich fruits like oranges and strawberries.
+Vitamin C-rich fruits such as oranges and strawberries.

 Leafy greens, nuts, and seeds for alkalizing effects.